horros/horros.github.io/_posts/2021-01-26-local-eventgrid.markdown

 Before we move on, the new Azure.Messaging.EventGrid 4.0.0-beta4 API has changed quite a bit.
 I could not get `EventGridPublisherClient` to work nicely with AzureEventGridSimulator, so I had to write a little wrapper around it and manually handle posting the events to AzureEventGridSimulator.
 You can pick up the wrapper on [my GitHub page](https://github.com/horros/EventGridPublisherClientEmulator).
 You'll need this to continue, as we'll use the beta version of the API.

 As an example I'll demonstrate how this all fits together.
 First things first, clone AzureEventGridSimulator somehwere.
-Then, let's create a new ASP.NET Core API project (I'm using .NET 5), which we'll call it AZureEventGridSimulatorExample.
+Then, let's create a new ASP.NET Core API project (I'm using .NET 5), which we'll call it AzureEventGridSimulatorExample.
 We also need to add the Azure EventGrid 4.0.0-beta4 package.
 Make sure you check the "Include prerelease" if you're using Visual Studio.
 If you're using `dotnet add package` use the `--prerelease`-switch.

 ![NuGet package install](/assets/images/azegsim/add-nuget.png)